-Aggression Replacement Training ®
+Aggression Replacement Training®

-Aggressive behavior by children and adolescents is a serous problem in homes and schools, on the streets, and in communities.
+Aggressive behavior by children and adolescents is a serious problem in homes and schools, on the streets, and in communities.
 Perseus House, Inc. uses an intervention program, Aggression Replacement Training®, which has been implemented across the nation since its creation in 1987.
 It has proven to reduce offending behavior and has been the focus of numerous research studies.

-Aggression Replacement Training® is an intensive ten (10) week life-skills program in which a youth attends one (1) hour group sessions three (3) times per week.
+Aggression Replacement Training® is an intensive ten (10) week life-skills program in which youth attends one (1) hour group sessions three (3) times per week.
 In these sessions, participants gain tools that allow them to solve problems, make decisions, and interact positively in social situations.
 The Aggression Replacement Training® curriculum consists of three components:

 - Structured Learning Training (Skillstreaming)

 The teaching of a series of interpersonal skills that address various social situations and is an alternative to aggressive behavior.
 An example of a few of the skills being taught would be: “Making a Complaint”, “Keeping out of Fights”, and Understanding the Feelings of Others”.
-Each youth role-plays the skill in group and with practice and feed-back, will progress to using the skill outside the classroom.
+Each youth role-plays the skill in group and with practice and feedback, will progress to using the skill outside the classroom.

 - Anger Control Training